GhufranThabit/books-app/README.md

 - [x] Each movie poster will be clickable to open a page with the movie details.
 - [x] The user can add a book to the saved books (collection).

-- [x] The user can see the errors if something went wrong.
+- [x] The design of the application is inspired by Rituals website .

 ## Nice to Have: